Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Craft), with a +2 dice advantage to study other objects to recognize it as the crafter’s work, and not a forgery.

-(If this current object they are studying is in fact a forgery, the difficulty to recognize this fact is lowered by 1).
+If this current object they are studying is in *fact* a forgery, the difficulty to recognize this fact is lowered by 1.

 ### Crack-Mending Eye